Bendering, Western Australia

 and Narembeen in the eastern Wheatbelt region of Western Australia.

 The town was gazetted in 1921.
 The name of the town is taken from a nearby spring and is Aboriginal in origin; its meaning is unknown.
+Bendering was a stop on the Merredin to Yilliminning railway line.

 The surrounding areas produce wheat and other cereal crops.
 The town is a receival site for Cooperative Bulk Handling.